kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 late-model marketing invention.
-The computer more generally made its debut as a tool of systematic dehumanization and oppression, the conscience-free mechanical lackey of indifferent captains of industry and McNamara-ite technocrats grinding less pliable Bartlebys into mincemeat.
-Levy's _Hackers_ describes anti-war protests on the floor of MIT's AI Lab, then home to a Department of Defense-funded projects.
-Industry and government's current taste in sprawling systems accessed by low-margin consumers via relatively dumb devices has produced all kinds of security and privacy issues that are beginning to unwind the glossy-full-page-ad view of the computer once again.
+The computer more generally made its debut as a tool of systematic dehumanization and oppression, the conscience-free mechanical lackey of indifferent captains of industry and McNamara-ite technocrats grinding the Bartlebys of the world into mincemeat.
+Levy's _Hackers_ describes anti-war protests on the floor of MIT's AI Lab, then home to a Department of Defense-funded projects and hackers bewildered that their peers should associate computers with the war.
+These days, industry and government's taste in sprawling systems accessed by low-margin consumers via relatively dumb devices has produced all kinds of security and privacy issues that are beginning to unwind the glossy-full-page-ad view of the computer once again.
+Computers are seeming less cool all the time.

 There is arguably no manipulation in today's politics so terrifyingly opaque and invasive, for those outside the loop, as the prospect